History of The City of Willows

 Growth, Railroads, and Resilience

-The arrival of the Northern Railway (later part of the Southern Pacific system) in 1878 linked Willows to statewide markets, accelerating settlement and prosperity.
+in 1878, the arrival of the Northern Railway (later part of the Southern Pacific system) in linked Willows to statewide markets, accelerating settlement and prosperity.
 The town officially incorporated on January 16, 1886.

-Two major fires in the 1880s devastated downtown Willows, but each time the community rebuilt quickly.
-In response, a formal fire department was established in 1887, replacing the earlier volunteer bucket brigade.
-The city purchased its first motorized fire engine in 1914, symbolizing progress and resilience.
+In the 1880s, two major fires devastated downtown Willows; however, the community quickly rebuilt the town each time.
+In response to the fires, a formal fire department was established in 1887, replacing the earlier volunteer bucket brigade.
+In 1914 the city purchased its first motorized fire engine, symbolizing progress and resilience.

 The Glenn County Courthouse: A Symbol of Civic Pride